alppotuk/pulse-trader/docs/README.md

 - RSSFeedListener: Actively listens to RSS feeds, fetching and processing new entries and creating Pulse Objects.
 - Logger: Keeps track of events and errors, helping to monitor the system.
 - Pulse: Represents the core unit of data, including content, sentiment analysis, and company identification.
-- PulseAdapter: Serves as the backbone as an abstract class for integrating various data sources into the PulseTrader system.
+- ListenerAdapter: Serves as the backbone as an abstract class for integrating various data sources into the PulseTrader system.

 ## Under Construction